 Chapter Exams (33%): There will be 3 chapter exams worth 11% of your grade each.
-Exams will be a combination of any of the following: multiple choice, short synthesis or mechanisms, and vocabulary questions.
+Exams will be a combination of any of the following: multiple choice, short answer, vocabulary, and math problems.
 Early and late exams are not administered.
 Missing an exam will result in a zero for that exam without proof of an excused absence (doctor's note, police report, etc...)

 Final Exam (20%): The Final Exam is cumulative and will have the same format as the chapter exams.
-The exam will be given Thursday, December 12th from 7:00 AM - 9:00 AM.
-If you cannot make this time, you should not enroll in this class.
+The exam will be given Thursday, June 27^{th} from 9:15 AM - 11:15 AM.